nociar/jpa-cloner/README.md

 - Cloned entities must **correctly** implement equals() and hashCode().

 Property access support is **EXPERIMENTAL**.
+Default access type for non-JPA classes is PROPERTY.

 Please refer to the **JpaCloner** class for more description.